tidymodels/tidymodels.org-legacy/content/start/tuning/index.markdown

 - the complexity parameter (which we call `cost_complexity` in tidymodels) for the tree, and
 - the maximum `tree_depth`.

-Tuning these hyperparameters often improves model performance because decision tree models are prone to [overfitting](http://www.feat.engineering/important-concepts.html#overfitting).
-This happens because single tree models tend to fit the training data _too well_ &mdash; so well, in fact, that they overlearn patterns and trends present in the training data that do not actually help when faced with new data to predict.
+Tuning these hyperparameters can improve model performance because decision tree models are prone to [overfitting](http://www.feat.engineering/important-concepts.html#overfitting).
+This happens because single tree models tend to fit the training data _too well_ &mdash; so well, in fact, that they over-learn patterns present in the training data that that end up being detrimental when predicting new data.

-We will use hyperparameters to help our decision tree avoid overfitting.
+We will tune the model hyperparameters to avoid overfitting.
 Tuning the value of `cost_complexity` helps by [pruning](https://bradleyboehmke.github.io/HOML/DT.html#pruning) back our tree.
-It adds a cost, or penalty, to error rates of more complex trees; a cost closer to zero is more likely to result in an overfit tree, but a larger cost can result in the opposite problem- underfitting.
+It adds a cost, or penalty, to error rates of more complex trees; a cost closer to zero is more likely to result in an overfit tree, but a larger cost can result in the opposite problem, underfitting.
 Tuning `tree_depth`, on the other hand, helps by [stopping our tree from growing](https://bradleyboehmke.github.io/HOML/DT.html#early-stopping) after it reaches a certain depth.
-We want to tune these hyperparameters to find out what those two values should be to help our model predict image segmentation better.
+We want to tune these hyperparameters to find what those two values should be for our model to do the best job predicting image segmentation.

 Before we start the tuning process, we split our data into training and testing sets, just like when we trained the model with one default set of hyperparameters.
 As [before](/start/resampling/), we can use `strata = class` if we want our training and testing sets to be created using stratified sampling so that both have the same proportion of both kinds of segmentation.